bcgov/GDX-Analytics-microservice/s3_to_sfts/README.md

 ### Environment Variables

-The S3 to Redshift microservice requires the following environment variables be set to run correctly.
+The S3 to SFTS microservice requires the following environment variables be set to run correctly.

 - `sfts_user`: the SFTS username used with `sfts_pass` to access the SFTS database;
 - `sfts_pass`: the SFTS password used with `sfts_user` to access the SFTS database;